-- 4.1.
-A route instruction may have multiple actions and it may also have multiple ACTION POINT(s).
-Execute each route instruction at its first possible ACTION POINTS(s).
-There are two types of route instructions: - 4.1.1.
-Numbered Execute the Numbered Route Instruction (NRIs) in numerical order.
+4.1.
+A route instruction may have multiple actions and may also have multiple ACTION POINT(s).
+Execute each route instruction at its first possible ACTION POINT(S).
+There are two types of route instructions:

+- 4.1.1 Numbered Execute the Numbered Route Instruction (NRIs) in numerical order.
 Complete each NRI in its entirety before working on any part of the next NRI.
-The only exception is an ITIS instruction (see section 8). - 4.1.2.
-Note Notes are named instructions that are in effect from their introduction until canceled.
+The only exception is an ITIS instruction (see section 8). - 4.1.2 Note Notes are named instructions that are in effect from their introduction until canceled.
 Action must be taken as directed each time the appropriate ACTION POINT is encountered.
 Notes may overlap both NRIs and other Note instructions.
 However, a Note may not overlap itself.
-If more than one Note can be executed at the same ACTION POINT, do none of them at that point.
+If more than one Note can be executed at the same ACTION POINT, do none of them at that point and continue looking for those Notes.